University of Illinois at Urbana-Champaign

 Facilities available for the CAEML program at North Carolina State University include:

-Microelectronic Systems Laboratory: The mission of this laboratory is to support the design, test and measurement of microlectronic systems.
+Microelectronic Systems Laboratory (MSL): The mission of this laboratory is to support the design, test and measurement of microlectronic systems.
 Paul Franzon is the lab director.